 If your browsing content has a brighter theme, then Flow can do a BETTER job:

 3. Why should every airline get one pair of Flow for each customer?

-The movie watching and gaming experience was just too good on a flight.
-I plugged the glasses into my Cloud Computational Box, my cell phone (Iphone 13 pro) and my laptop, and the glasses worked like a champ!
+The movie watching and gaming experience was just too the glasses worked like a champ!on a flight.
+I plugged the glasses into my Cloud Computational Box, my cell phone (Iphone 13 pro) and my laptop, and

 As a result, Flow makes tiny drop-down inflight video screens invented in the 90s and backseat screens covered with food scraps virtually obsolete.